apinsard/chuse/README.md

 To achieve this, issue the following commands:

     # chuse --dump > /root/package.use.bak # Concat all your rules in one file
-    # rm -r /etc/portage/package.use
     # chuse --load /root/package.use.bak # Parse the file to organize your package.use

-To avoid wrong usage, `chuse --load` will fail if /etc/portage/package.use exists.
+To avoid mistakes, `chuse --load` will ask you before erasing `/etc/portage/package.use`.

 Usage
 -----